-The Board of Directors shall determine the individual remuneration of Directors for the discharging of executive duties after receiving a report from the Sustainability.
-Appointments and Remuneration Committee, and the terms and conditions of their contracts with the Company in accordance with the provisions of Article 19.bis of these Regulations and with the Directors' remuneration policy approved by the General Meeting.
+The Board of Directors shall determine the individual remuneration of Directors for the discharging of executive duties after receiving a report from the Remuneration Committee, and the terms and conditions of their contracts with the Company in accordance with the provisions of Article 19.bis of these Regulations and with the Directors' remuneration policy approved by the General Meeting.

-The Sustainability, Appointments and Remuneration Committee shall establish the criteria for the remuneration of the Company's Directorsin their position as such, within the provisions of the Articles of Association and in accordance with what is indicated by the General Shareholder's Meeting.
-The Board of Directorsfollowing a report from the Sustainability, Appointments and Remuneration Committee, is responsible for the definitive distribution of the global sum, within the limits established in the Articles of Association for this purpose and in accordance with the Directors' remuneration policy approved by the General Meeting, taking into consideration the duties and responsibilities attributed to each Director.
+The Remuneration Committee shall establish the criteria for the remuneration of the Company's Directors in their position as such, within the provisions of the Articles of Association and in accordance with what is indicated by the General Shareholder's Meeting.
+The Board of Directors, following a report from the Remuneration Committee, is responsible for the definitive distribution of the global sum, within the limits established in the Articles of Association for this purpose and in accordance with the Directors' remuneration policy approved by the General Meeting, taking into consideration the duties and responsibilities attributed to each Director.

-The policy for Directors' remuneration shall be in keeping with the remuneration system provided for in the Articles of Association, and shall be approved by the General Shareholders' Meeting at least every three years as a separate item on the Agenda to be applied for a maximum period of three financial years.
+The policy for Directors' remuneration shall be in keeping with the remuneration system provided for in the Articles of Association, and shall be approved by the General Shareholders' Meeting as a separate item on the Agenda to be applied for a maximum period of three financial years.
 However, the proposal for a new Directors' remuneration policy must be submitted to the General Shareholders' Meeting prior to the end of the last financial year of application of the previous policy, and the General Shareholders' Meeting may determine that the new policy shall apply from the date of approval and for the following three financial years.

-The proposal for the remuneration policy of the Board of Directors shall state the reasons on which it is based and shall be accompanied by a specific report from the Sustainability, Appointments and Remuneration Committee.
+The proposal for the remuneration policy of the Board of Directors shall state the reasons on which it is based and shall be accompanied by a specific report from the Remuneration Committee.
 Both documents shall be placed at the disposal of the shareholders on the Company's website, from the time of the call to convene the General Meeting.
 Shareholders may also request that it be delivered or sent, free of charge.
 The notice of the General Meeting shall mention this right.

-The approved Directors' remuneration policy shall remain valid for the three financial years following that in which it was approved by the General Meeting.
 Any modification or replacement thereof during said period of validity shall require the prior approval of the General Shareholders' Meeting in accordance with the procedure established for its approval.